goossens/ObjectTalk/docs-src/tutorial/3d/fundamentals.md

 	var app = App();
 	os.runGUI();

 It should now be pretty clearly 3D.
-Point lights have a position and it defaults to 0, 0, 0.
-In our case we're setting the light's position to 1, 2, 4 so it's slightly on the right, above, and behind our camera.
+Directional lights have a direction as the name suggests In our case we're setting the light's direction to 1, 2, 4 so it's coming from the right, above, and behind our camera.
 A slightly more complex version with three rotating cubes can be found in the examples folder.